 Air fares are always going to vary, and nothing dates a guide like putting down dollars and pound signs in print.
 In fact, as a rule of thumb you should generally try and avoid as much time-sensitive information as possible when writing any guide.
-Did you notice I tried to avoid specifying whether Nelson Mandela was alive or dead earlier?
-It limits post-publishing amendments.
-Nelson, if you’ve left us – RIP, you were a legend.

 Anyhow, I digress.
-For return plane ticket to South Africa from the UK, you should be looking around £400 - £500 for decent value.
+For a return plane ticket to South Africa from the UK, you should be looking at around £400 - £500 for decent value.
 If you find anything a lot cheaper than that let me know.
 And check the plane has wings on.
 In the age of Google, who offers flights, what they cost and where they fly from can be found in about 30 seconds, depending on your bandwidth, so I won’t spend any more time getting into plane fares.

 The Baz Bus